linda-seiter/cmsc115_2252/week2/week2_lesson.md

 There are many software testing techniques.
 CMSC 115 introduces two common approaches:

-- **Functional Testing** techniques focus on the external behavior of a program rather than its internal code structure.
-Functional testing is also referred to as **opaque-box** or **specification-based** testing because it examines a program without peering into its internal structures or workings.
-Tests are developed based on requirements of what the program should do and what the input domain looks like.
+- **Specification-based Testing** techniques focus on testing the functionality of a program without looking at its internal structure.
+  Tests are developed based on the requirements of what the program should do and what the input domain looks like.
+  Specification-based testing is also referred to as **opaque-box** or **functional** testing because we don't peer inside the program code.
   In CMSC 115, we will develop test cases that map a given set of input values to an expected output.

-- **Structural Testing** techniques examine a program's internal structures and logic and measure how thoroughly the program is being exercised by the tests.
-Structural testing is also called **clear-box** testing since the tests
+- **Structure-based Testing** techniques examine a program's internal structures and logic and measure how thoroughly the program is being exercised by the tests.
+Structural testing is also called **clear-box** testing since the tests are mapped to specific details of the code implementation.
   In CMSC 115, we will use coverage measures based on execution paths and conditional logic.

 ### Example #1 - Convert Inches to Feet